Protein shakes are helpful products to support a healthy and well balanced diet.

 Meal replacements are just as efficient, promoting diet stability and providing vitamins and minerals.

-However, some people cannot make the difference between a shake and a meal replacement.
+However, some people do not understand the difference between a protein shake and a meal replacement.
 Improper intake may be diminishing all the potential benefits of these products.

 Don’t be confused.
 Let’s try to understand the differences step by step.